Anterior cruciate ligament (ACL)

 Minor damage to the ACL will require icing following the incident.
 Afterwards, we recommend limiting physical activity to reduce pressure on the knee.

 A partially torn ACL requires physical therapy.
-Our osteopaths can work with you to evenly build strength in the muscles supporting your knee to improve your stability.
+Our osteopaths work with you to evenly build strength in the muscles supporting your knee to improve your stability.
 It’s essential that a trained professional helps you rebuild strength as normal gym activities may risk further injury.

 An ACL injury may cause your bones to move out of place.
 Without correction, these misalignments can put additional pressure on your recovering knee.
 Our osteopaths are trained to identify and treat these issues effectively.